 Programs for pregnant women and children, birth - 5 in Franklin, Hampshire and Western Hampden Counties

 Our full-day, full year and extended day sites are open for on-site services for infants, toddlers and preschoolers (Orange, Turners Falls, Greenfield, Northampton, Amherst, Westfield and Family Child Care).
 Home visiting programs continue to provide services remotely.
-We are also enrolling children into our new Head Start at Home program that provides FLEXIBLE virtual learning with experienced and caring Head Start staff!
+We plan on providing more in-person services in the fall.
+Apply Now!

 All program options provide: